rpj/spring83/README.md

 Writes boards into `SPRING83_CONTENT_DIR` (or `./.content` by default).

-If Docker is available, an [image is published to Docker Hub](https://hub.docker.com/repository/docker/0l0lol/serve) you may use or `serve` can be run from this repo with `docker compose up --build -d`.
+If Docker is available, an image is published to Docker Hub [as <code>0l0lol/serve</code>](https://hub.docker.com/r/0l0lol/serve) or `serve` can be run from this repo directly: `docker compose up --build -d serve`.

 `SPRING83_CONTENT_DIR_HOST` must be specified to be the host-side path for which `SPRING83_CONTENT_DIR` will map to internally.